A IS FOR AGRICULTURE, ARCHAEOLOGY, ARCHITECTURE, & ART

 Mexico is home to the highest reptile and amphib diversity in the world with 700 species of REPTILES and amphibians including turtles, iguanas, and lizards.
 Hundreds of the reptiles are native to the country.
 The sea turtles that inhabit the Baja California waters are considered endangered.
 The snakes in Mexico range from small, harmless garden snakes to large Boa Constrictors.
 These types of snakes are found in varying habitats across the country, but the types that reside in the jungles are some of the most interesting (and dangerous) creatures in the world.
 Mexico has Crododiles and they are considered endangerered.
 The Ctenosaura is a lizard commonly known as spinytail iguanas is native to Mexico

 Mexico has several RIVERS.
 To the north the Rio Grande River extends along the Mexican- United States border.
 The Usumacinta River in the south is a river highway navigable for 300 miles inland and forms part of the border between Mexico and Guatamala.
 Much of it is lined with great Mayan ceremonial centers such as Piedras Negras and Yaxchilan.
 A network of 14 major rivers drain the uplands of the La Sepultura and El Treinufo Biosphere Reserves into coastal wetlands.
 The country has several underground rivers.

 Many SPORTS are played in Mexico including Jai alai which is probably one of the fastest games in the world.
 Soccer is the most popular team sport with baseball second.
 Golf is popular and Mexico has many public golf courses.
 The country has rodeos which are called charreadas.
-Bullfighting has been a popular sport for the last 400 years and the bullring in Mexico City is the largest such stadium in the world.
+Bullfighting is a 500-year-old traditional Mexican sport and the bullring in Mexico City is the largest such stadium in the world.
 A game unique to Mexico is fronton.
 Mexico first participated at the Olympic Games in 1900 and has sent athletes to compete in every Summer Olympic Games since 1924.
 The country has has also participated in several Winter Olympic Games since 1928.